-Waipara is the fastest-growing wine region in New Zealand and cellar door tastings here are not to be missed.
+Waipara is one of the fastest-growing wine regions in New Zealand and cellar door tastings here are not to be missed.
 Savour the offerings of a small boutique-style winery then dine in style among the vines with a platter for two at one of the larger vineyard estates.

 Conquer your fear at Adrenalin Forest - it's best described as a multi-level aerial obstacle course.
 Negotiate a series of rope bridges, Tarzan swings and flying foxes from platforms constructed in the tree canopy - take up the challenge!

-From here, it's on to surfing the legendary breaks of Mangamaunu in the company of rare Hector's dolphins, before arriving in the whale-watching capital, Kaikoura.
+From here, it's on to surfing the legendary breaks of Mangamaunu in the company of rare Hector's dolphins, before arriving in the whale-watching capital of New Zealand, Kaikoura.
 Book a place to stay in this amazing town for the night; there's a great array of attractions to keep everyone entertained here.

 After a hearty breakfast, it's time to spend half a day or more viewing sperm whales, dusky dolphins, royal albatrosses and, occasionally, orca and blue whales, as they feast here above the Hikurangi Trough - a huge, submarine chasm where warm northern waters mix with a nutrient-rich Antarctic flow to attract a wealth of marine life.

 From whale-watching tours to swimming with dolphins, albatross watching, snorkelling, diving, sea kayaking, and rides in glass-bottomed boats, Kaikoura offers a marine-based activity for everyone.
 For landlubbers there's the local arts and crafts trail, the Maori Leap Caves, wine tasting, skydiving, Maori Tours, quad biking, the Kaikoura District Museum, horse trekking, golf and much more.